dhagrow/secs/README.rst

 .. code-block::

-    $ sudo crypt close work_stuff
+    $ sudo secs close work_stuff

 Expand a container.
 The number is the amount in megabytes to increase the size of the container by.

 .. code-block::

-    $ sudo crypt expand work_stuff 10
+    $ sudo secs expand work_stuff 10

 Implementation
 --------------

-*crypt* is based on the LUKS_ specification.
+*secs* is written in Python and based on the LUKS_ specification.
 Specifically, it requires that cryptsetup_ be available.
 It is currently written to use *ext4* as the container filesystem.
 As such, this script will likely only work on Linux systems.

 There are no external Python dependencies.
 The script may be freely copied anywhere, as long as Python 2 or 3 is available.